top of page

 1. Talented Problem Solver

-High achievers are often highly analytical and attuned to emotional upsets and challenges within others.
+High-achievers are often highly analytical and attuned to emotional upsets and challenges within others.
 This allows them to quickly jump to solutions and take action.
 However, this tendency to out-logic situations can sometimes lead to avoidance of underlying issues in relationships or work situations.
-This can cause frustration and a feeling of being unappreciated.
-By acknowledging and addressing these underlying issues, high achievers can build stronger, more fulfilling relationships.

 2. Perfectionist Tendencies